trustrachel/pycon-2014-talk/abstract.md

 ADDITIONAL NOTES
 -----------------

+* Flask-FeatureFlags is open source and only ~100 LOC: https://github.com/trustrachel/Flask-FeatureFlags

 This would be my first time speaking at a conference like PyCon.
 I’ve spoken at my company a few times and at PyLadies events.
 I'll have the opportunity to speak at several user groups beforehand.